 Nicole Johnson, Intern

 Nicole Johnson is a student at the University of Santa Barbara.
-A trip to San Quentin coordinated by this very student paper put her into close contact with several determined incarcerated men, whose stories splintered her faith in our country’s justice system.
+A trip to San Quentin coordinated by her high school’s student paper put her into close contact with several determined incarcerated men, whose stories splintered her faith in our country’s justice system.
 She perceived an unparalleled desire among the men, especially those involved in the prison’s media center, to better themselves and all that surrounded them, and lamented for the fact that most of their work would always be bound by prison walls.
-HOSQ has since given her a platform to help mend that grief and expand the reach of those mens’ words, and as she shares the stories of incarcerated people with the world, she hopes to shift public priorities of punitive incarceration to rehabilitative healing.
+Since joining in 2020, HOSQ has given her a platform to help mend that grief and expand the reach of those mens’ words, and as she shares the stories of incarcerated people with the world, she hopes to shift public priorities of punitive incarceration to rehabilitative healing.

-Johnson also channels her desire to affect change at large as the Marin Youth Advisory Council’s Restorative Justice Team leader, in which she strives to educate Marin County on youth substance access and address the equity issues inherent in substance use prevention.
-She was also a three-year varsity rower at Marin Rowing Association prior to the COVID-19 pandemic, and stays active now by playing with her dog, running, and hiking local trails.
+As an incoming sophomore at UCSB, Nicole is majoring in Communication to eventually pursue a career in print journalism, and hopes to add courses related to criminal justice, policy, and history to her workload to dive even deeper into her passion for social justice.
+Throughout high school, she also channeled her desire to affect change as the Marin Youth Advisory Council’s Restorative Justice Team leader, in which she aimed to educate Marin County on youth substance access and address the equity issues inherent in substance use prevention.
+She was recently recognized for this community-based work through an award granted by the Marin County Board of Supervisors.
+Nicole was also a varsity rower at Marin Rowing Association, and stays active now by playing with her dog and hiking local trails.

 Anne Fedoroff, Volunteer Editor